learn-co-curriculum/css-column-structure-using-floats/README.md

 ### Column Structure

 There are many recipes for creating column structure, but we will focus on creating a liquid column structure using percents and utilizing floats.

+#### Centering

 We start out by creating a wrapper class that will wrap all elements in our layout and center them.

-#### HTML

 ```html
 <div class="wrapper">